Brent M. Jones - Connected Events Matter

 Sharpen your Skills and Keep Them Up to Date Before You Need Them.

-Lincoln said: “If I had six hours to chop down a tree, I’d spend the first 4 hours sharpening the axe.”
-He talked about preparation for a job and the reality that tools and skills get dull over time.
+Lincoln said, “If I had six hours to chop down a tree, I’d spend the first four hours sharpening the axe.”
+He was talking about preparation for a job and the reality that tools and skills get dull over time.

 There are many ways to sharpen your skills and prepare for future opportunities.